 Is it just one person or are you splitting the work among different people and teams?
 Getting the multiple parties involved at the outset to discuss goals and possible issues is vital to having a successful process.
 Be aware that different team members will have different goals for the integration.
 Some may not want to do the work required and will need to be convinced of the final result’s value.

-The ins and outs of the process will be very dependent on planning the details before any steps are taken.
+The ins and outs of the process will be very dependent on planning details before any steps are taken.
 Like any project, a road map with clear responsibilities will make your integration much more successful.

-Additional Links that can help you get started.
+Additional links that can help you get started.

 Link Salesforce and Google Ads accounts

 Google Ads Integration Questions? | Marketo Marketing Nation